jdabrante/jdabrante/README.md

 ## About me 👇

-- 👨‍💻 I am a web application development student
+- 👨‍💻 I am a web developer student
 - 📚 Self-taught to learn new technologies
 - 🧪 Science lover
 - 🌱 Nature lover